 We left Rochester early and arrived at the museum around 9:15 Saturday morning.
 Our Sandblasting class started at 10:00am in the studio and this gave us some time to park and learn the layout of the museum.

 The weekend of our visit was their Holiday Open House.
 Admission was free!!
-Typically admission is $18.00 adults and free for kids 17 and under.
+Typically Corning Museum of Glass tickets are $18.00 for adults and free for kids 17 and under.
 The admission ticket is good for two consecutive days.
 They have a bundle with the Rockwell Museum for $25.00 for adults.
-(We visited the Rockwell Museum during our weekend too.)
+We visited the Rockwell Museum during our weekend and you can read about it here.

 Our Sandblasting class was in the studio.
 This is in building 9.
 If you enter through the front entrance you take the escalator downstairs, walk through the gift shop, and walk outside to the studio building.
 I was a little nervous to walk through the gift shop.
 I have two very busy boys and I thought this could be a disaster.